systemd/mkosi/mkosi.md

   the user which invoked `sudo`.
 With this option this may be turned off and all generated files are owned by `root`.

+`--tar-strip-selinux-context`

+: If running on a SELinux-enabled system (Fedora, CentOS), files inside the container are tagged with SELinux context extended attributes (`xattrs`), which may interfere with host SELinux rules in building or further container import stages.
+  This option strips SELinux context attributes from the resulting tar archive.

 `--incremental`, `-i`

 : Enable incremental build mode.
 This only applies if the two-phase